tomi-vanek/openapi-routing/README.md

 ## Create your own REST API microservice

-1. Design a new schema for the new REST API / microservice (for exploration purposes you may copy the `example-server/simple-api.yaml` schema)
+1. Design a new schema for the new REST API / microservice (for exploration purposes you may copy the `example-server/simple-api.yaml` schema).
+Test the syntax of your schema with online [OpenAPI validator](https://apitools.dev/swagger-parser/online/).
 1. Create a directory for your new REST microservice and go to that directory
     ``` Shell
     mkdir <rest-project> && cd  <rest-project>